Site Map

 Activity is encouraged.
 Inactivity (such as bed rest) can make the muscle disease worse.
 Physical therapy may be helpful to maintain muscle strength.
 Orthopedic appliances such as braces and wheelchairs may improve movement and self-care.

-Abnormal heart function may require the use of a pacemaker.
+Abnormal heart function may require the use of a pacemaker or defibrillator.

 Genetic counseling may be recommended.
 Daughters of a man with Becker muscular dystrophy will very likely carry the defective gene and could pass it on to their sons.